6. Interacting with the Server¶

 Open a new terminal window, activate your virtual environment, and navigate to the a2a-samples directory.

-Activate virtual environment (Be sure to do this in the same directory where you created the virtual environment):
+Activate the virtual environment (be sure to do this in the same directory where you created it):

 Run the test client: